0Xandon0/PavlovVR-CTF/README.md

 to update this you will need to do the same as above but then swap out the old gamemode folder and change the config.

+BUGS:
+Invulnerability needs to be 0.
+Waiting room is broken.

 If you have any questions or need help troubleshooting please DM me \_Xandon\_#2088 on discord.